 An Invitation to Simply Be

-Burnout isn’t just an ending.
-It can also be an invitation to stop performing and begin relating to yourself differently.
-It may be the moment you realize you can no longer stay “well-adjusted” to a life that quietly drains you.
+Burnout isn’t only an ending.
+It can also be a quiet turning point, a moment when you realize you can no longer stay “well-adjusted” to a life that steadily drains you.
+Beneath the fatigue and frustration, there is often something softer, a longing that hasn’t had much room to speak.

-This isn’t about escaping your responsibilities or running away.
-It’s about recognizing that the way you’ve been living isn’t sustainable for the person you truly are.
+This isn’t about escaping your responsibilities or walking away from everything you’ve built.
+It’s about recognizing that the way you’ve been living may not be sustainable for the person you actually are.
+And that recognition, quiet as it is, can be the beginning of coming back to yourself.

 A Moment to Imagine

 If it feels supportive, you might pause here for a moment.
 Imagine what it would feel like to wake up without a mental checklist already running.
 Picture yourself sitting with a cup of tea, feeling the warmth of the mug in your hands and the weight of your body supported by the chair.
-Imagine the sensation of your shoulders dropping an inch, and the quiet realization that, in this moment, there is absolutely nothing you need to fix, change, or carry.
-This isn’t a far-off dream.
-It is the version of you that exists beneath the “well-adjusted” mask.
-It is the version of you that is ready to come home.
+Notice what happens as your shoulders drop just a little and you realize that, in this moment, there is nothing you need to fix, manage, or carry.

 If it feels supportive, you might pause here to listen.